ha-anna/EDU_MERNapp_FE/README.md

 ### What I learned

 How to build MERN app that uses MongoDB, has sign up and login, and uses authentication.
+Deployed and hosted on Render and Vercel.

 ## Author